The splash of vibrancy your home needs can always be complemented by colorful indoor plants.

 Bromeliads are another set of colorful indoor plants that would make your home or office very appealing.
 The Bromeliad likes to be kept where it can receive medium light and they bloom best when they are adequately watered.

 Excessive watering is a big threat to the growth of your Bromeliad.
-The tropical plant is prone to pest infestation because of is cup so always be on the look for them to as they can damage the plant.
+The tropical plant is prone to pest infestation because of its cup so always be on the look for them as they can damage the plant.